ch-garcia/01-datacamp-sql-students-mentalhealth/README.md

 | `tosc`          | Total score of social connectedness (SCS test)   |
 | `toas`          | Total score of acculturative stress (ASISS test) |

 ## Repository Files

-- `students_mental_health.csv` - The dataset used for this analysis.
+- `students.csv` - The dataset used for this analysis.

 - `notebook.ipynb` - My completed notebook from DataCamp.